Lamotrigine is generally weight-neutral, with minimal impact on body weight for most patients

 Combination therapy influences outcomes more than lamotrigine alone.
 Patients taking lamotrigine with other psychiatric medications may experience weight effects attributable to the additional drugs rather than lamotrigine itself.
 This combination effect makes it important to evaluate each medication's individual contribution.

 Pre-existing metabolic conditions or eating disorders may increase sensitivity to any weight-related side effects.
-Patients with diabetes, thyroid disorders, or history of eating disorders should monitor weight more closely, though lamotrigine remains a relatively safe choice for these populations.
+Patients with diabetes, thyroid disorders, or history of eating disorders should monitor weight more closely, though lamotrigine remains a safe choice for these populations.

 Lifestyle factors during treatment initiation also play a role.
 Starting a new medication often coincides with other life changes that could influence weight, making it important to consider all contributing factors rather than attributing changes solely to the medication.